Football in Argentina: Consolidation

-Soccer has been intertwined with national identity in many countries, including Argentina.
-The sport serves as a reflection of national pride, and the success or failure of the national team often mirrors the socio-political climate of the time.
-Political leaders, such as Perón, recognized the potential of soccer as a tool for promoting nationalism and unity among the population.
-In the article “Argentine Soccer and Political Power, 1930-1946,” Arkhurst explores how the Argentine government, particularly during Perón's rule, utilized soccer to further political agendas and cultivate a sense of national identity.
-This could involve examining how political power influenced soccer policies, team selections, or the portrayal of the sport in the media.
-Historical events, such as the infamous "Dirty War" and the military junta's use of the 1978 World Cup for political purposes, underscore the complex relationship between soccer and politics.
-The World Cup became a powerful propaganda tool for the government.
-The authorities utilized the success of the national team to convey an image of normalcy and stability, downplaying the grim reality of the political situation at home.
-The Argentine victory in the 1978 World Cup final against the Netherlands was strategically exploited by the military junta.
-The celebration of the triumph was intended to symbolize not only athletic achievement but also political success and control.

 In 1982, due to an uncertain political atmosphere and an extremely unstable government with multiple presidents over the span of a short time, most football clubs were lacking the money to keep top domestic players.
 1982 saw a whole slew of players leave Argentina for Europe: players like Diego Maradona, Mario Kempes (who had already played in Spain and had briefly returned to Argentina), Daniel Passarella and many others leave for Spain, France, Italy or England.

 In 1986, Argentina would win their second World Cup in the 1986 World Cup, where the team defeated to Germany 3–2.

 In 1995, Rosario Central became the first club not based in Buenos Aires or Greater Buenos Aires to win an international cup recognised by FIFA, the Conmebol Cup.
 Argentine clubs have won the tournament a record three times.

 In 2004, the Argentina Olympic football team won Gold at the Athens Olympic games; they defended their title in 2008 to become the first team to defend the Olympic football title since Hungary in 1968.

 In 2022, Argentina won the World Cup for the third time, beating France 4–2 on penalties following a 3–3 draw after extra time.